-Pelosi, vilified by Republicans for tears, is a top target of threats
+Pelosi, vilified by Republicans for years, is a top target of threats

 “You can’t say people saying, ‘Let’s fire Pelosi’ or ‘Let’s take back the House’ is saying, ‘Go do violence.’
 It’s just unfair,” Ronna McDaniel, the chair of the Republican National Committee, said on “Fox News Sunday.”
 “And I think we all need to recognize violence is up across the board.”

 Yet it is clear that the targeting of Nancy Pelosi, who was not at home during the attack, was not random violence.
-The suspect, David DePape, 42, who is accused of yelling “Where is Nancy?” after entering the couple’s home, appears to have been obsessed with right-wing conspiracy theories, including false claims about the 2020 election being stolen and the Jan.
+The suspect, David DePape, 42, who is accused of yelling “Where is Nancy?” after entering the couple’s home, had zip ties with him when he entered the home, according to a person with knowledge of the investigation.
+He appears to have been obsessed with right-wing conspiracy theories, including false claims about the 2020 election being stolen and the Jan.
 6, 2021, riot, as well as concerns about pedophilia, anti-white racism and “elite” control of the internet.
 Pelosi in recent years has been a leading character in such viral falsehoods about Democratic misdeeds, including QAnon, and Republican leaders have blamed her groundlessly for the Jan.
 6, 2021, attack.

 “How did he get to that point?” said Mona Lena Krook, a professor of political science at Rutgers University who began studying violence against women in politics in 2014, referring to the suspect.
 “This has to do with things that he sees in the media, things he sees on social media, the people he socializes with that he felt like it was necessary and justified to attack her.”